AK-Github-0/Personal-Website/README.md

 # Personal Website

-This repository contains the code for my personal website, which highlights my AI consultancy services, projects, and professional background.
+This repository contains the code of my personal website, which highlights my AI consultancy services, projects, and professional background.
 The website is built with **Streamlit** and offers a clean and professional user interface.

 ## 🖥️ Live Demo